Oh, how I remember teasing my friend with this little song...

 4. Leave your family of origin- your priority is your marriage.
 Not making mom, dad, siblings or other family members happy to the detriment of your spouse.

 5. Finally, become ONE.
 Genesis 2:24-25 teaches that marriage is about becoming one- physically, emotionally and spiritually.
 “That is why a man leaves his father and mother and is united to his wife, and they become one flesh.
 Adam and his wife were both naked, and they felt no shame.”

-Clear instructions on how marriages should look and their goal!
+Five clear instructions on how marriage should operate and its goal!

 Marriage wasn’t designed for us to be happy, to have a companion for life, to raise a family, or have prosperity.
-(Now, don't get me wrong- these are some definite perks but not the true purpose.)
+(Now, don't get me wrong- these are some definite perks, but not the purpose.)

 The simple goal of marriage is to be an earthly example to others of what God’s love looks like- a mirror to how Christ loves the Church!

 Biblical marriage is a relationship of oneness, leadership, submission, love, sacrifice, faithfulness, permanency, priority, respect and reverence.